Holme Lacy House Hotel by Warner Leisure Hotels

 Entertainment is the name of the game at Warner Leisure Hotels.
 The entertainment team work tirelessly to give you as much or as little entertainment as you wish.
 From the ‘Walk a Mile’, an early morning walk around the grounds to late night disco you need never be bored.
 There is archery, tennis, the putting green, and fishing (you can take your own or you may borrow equipment but bring your own bait).

-Glyn’s tip: Before you go to Holme Lacy remember to book your table for the evening entertainment, many people do, and it is a good idea if you don’t want to be sat at the back of the room.
+Glyn’s tip: Before you go to Holme Lacy remember to book your table for the evening entertainment, many people do, and it is a good idea if you don’t want to sit at the back of the room.

 The Leisure Club is the place to be when you come to this beautiful hotel to relax.
 The swimming pool is a pleasure and the beauty treatment and Spa area help you unwind and thoroughly enjoy your stay.